Random matrices: Universal properties

-This provides the exact expression for $P(s)$, of which the Wigner surmise gave an approximation.
-Now the sine kernel is an integrable kernel, in the sense that it can be written as
+This provides the exact expression for $P(s)$, of which the Wigner surmise gives an approximation.
+Now the sine kernel is an \textbf{integrable kernel} , in the sense that it can be written as

-for some finite size matrix $A$ and some functions $f_i$ and $\tilde f_j$.
-And Fredholm determinants of integrable kernels are tau functions of integrable systems.
-In particular, the Fredholm determinant of the sine kernel is the tau function of the Painlev\'e V integrable system.
-(See Chapter~\ref{chap:ortho}.)
+for some matrix $A$ of finite size (here $2$) and some functions $f_i$.
+And Fredholm determinants of integrable kernels are Tau functions of integrable systems.
+In particular, the Fredholm determinant of the sine kernel is the Tau function of the Painlev\'e V integrable system.
+(See \autoref{chap:ortho}.)